 A major news event just occurred and you, like the rest of the world, go to Google to read about it.
-You find an article that seems interesting and you barely glimpse the first paragraph before being hit with a paywall.
-The phenomenon of paying for content is not new, but it has become more widespread in the past few years.
-While video content providers like Netflix and Hulu have set up subscriptions, digital publications that produce premium content also want to capitalize on the pay-to-access trend.
-You’ve probably encountered pop-ups on sites like The New York Times, The Times, The Guardian, The Financial Times and countless more.
+You find an article that seems interesting, or maybe it’s on your favorite news site, and you barely glimpse at the first paragraph before being hit with a paywall.
+The phenomenon of paying for digital content is not new, but it has become more widespread in the past few years.
+While video content providers like Netflix and Hulu have set up digital subscriptions, publications that produce premium content also want to capitalize on the pay-to-access trend.
+You’ve probably encountered pop-ups on sites like The New York Times, The Times, The Guardian, The Wall Street Journal and countless more.
 There are several ways they can get you to pay and the truth is that most people will, although they may not like it.

 Paywalls have a clear purpose.
-Digital publications want to make money from the premium content they produce.
+Digital publications want to generate revenue from the premium content they produce.
 The content comes with a price tag because this type of content requires more time and resources in order to create it.

-However, with more and more companies implementing paywalls, the amount of information that could be found on other sites for free began to shrink.
+However, with more and more companies implementing different kinds of paywalls, the amount of information that could be found on other sites for free began to shrink.
 More users started to adjust to paywall practices and now The Times of London generates over $60 million a year of previously nonexistent revenue.

-The paywall works by allowing a certain number of articles that are accessible for free.
-Once this number is hit, a user is prompted with a paywall in order to access more articles.
+The metered model works by allowing a certain number of free articles.
+Once the number of articles per month is hit, a user is prompted with a paywall in order to access more articles.
 For many businesses, determining the right amount of content that is freely available is crucial.
 Publishers have two main decisions: how many stories are free and what to charge once they aren’t.

 The Financial Times has seen promising growth with this model.
 The publication has reached its highest-ever paid circulation for print and digital products.
-In total, the company has over 1.17 million paid subscribers and is on track to reach 1 million digital-only subscribers.
+In total, the company has over 1.17 million paying customer and is on track to reach 1 million digital-only subscribers.
 Their growth has been exponential since the introduction of their metered paywall in 2002.

 This type of paywall is most often used by companies with a smaller target audience.
-Otherwise known as the reverse paywall, a freemium model splits up paid vs. free access by content type.
+Otherwise known as the reverse paywall, a freemium paywall works by splitting up paid vs. free access by content type.
 This way certain articles are behind paywalls while others are free.
 There is no metered number of freely accessible articles before being locked out.